Are Kids Overscheduled? 7 Signs Your Child Is Too Busy

 The clearest signs of overscheduling are constant fatigue after activities, disappearing free play time, stressed evenings, packed weekends, loss of enthusiasm, squeezed family time, and a nagging feeling something is off.
 Any two or three of these together is worth acting on.

-Here are 7 signs your child may be overscheduled, and how to recognize when things have crossed the line.
+Here are 7 specific signs your child may be overscheduled, and how to recognize when things have crossed the line.

 If your child consistently seems drained — not just tired, but depleted — after activities, it’s one of the earliest signs the schedule may be too heavy.